Get kids excited about reading with The 39 Clues series and use these resources to help you teach the books in the classroom.

 About the Author

 Peter Lerangis is the author of over 150 books, for early readers through teens, which have sold nearly 3 million copies.
-He injects his own brand of suspense, humor, and colorful characters into many different writing genres - mystery (the Spy X series), science fiction (the Watchers series), teen romance (the Drama Club series), and serious historical fiction (Smiler's Bones).
-Scholastic is pleased to announce him as the author of Book 3 of The 39 Clues, entitled The Sword Thief.
+He injects his own brand of suspense, humor, and colorful characters into many different writing genres: mystery (the Spy X series), science fiction (the Watchers series), teen romance (the Drama Club series), and serious historical fiction (Smiler's Bones).

 Characterization — Powerful Literary Tool or Cahill Secret?